sergev/ifcomp/README.md

 - Hash-based matching for efficiency
 - Change statistics summary

+## Limitations

+The IFCOMP algorithm has a fundamental limitation when dealing with duplicate lines:

+**Duplicate Line Handling**: Files that contain only duplicate lines (e.g., 100 occurrences of "LINE") without unique anchor lines will be reported as replacements rather than matches.
+This is because the algorithm requires unique lines as anchors to establish matches in Pass 2, and subsequent passes can only extend matches from these anchors.

+This behavior matches the original 1979 implementation and is documented in [Theory.md](Theory.md).

 ## Algorithm Overview

 IFCOMP uses an 8-pass algorithm with hash-based line matching and tree structures to identify deletions, insertions, replacements, and moves between two files.
 For detailed algorithm theory, data structures, and implementation details for each pass, see [Theory.md](Theory.md).